-The underwriters have advised us that they propose to offer the common shares to the public at the Offering Price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share to certain brokers and dealers.
+The underwriters have advised us that they propose to offer the common shares to the public at the Offering Price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.423 per share.
 After the offering, the Offering Price, concession and reallowance to dealers may be reduced by the representative.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus supplement.